kim-xps12/b-sky-lab/b_about.md

 #### Hi, the picture you have seen in the sample-page is a Père David's deer photoed by my friend at Beijing Milu Park, China.

 Milu(麋鹿) is the chinese name of Père David's deer.

+All photos on this website are copyrighted material and all rights are reserved.